edwardshturman/site/app/projects/number-chart.md

 <Comment type="block">Recapping my Spring 2026 engineering internship on the Primitive Foundations team at Notion, working on blocks, database views, and general polish across the app</Comment>

-In early March, [Notion launched Dashboard view](https://x.com/notionhq/status/2031098248941940790), along with **Number Chart**, a single value aggregating over any database property, such as monthly revenue or new customers onboarded.
+In early March, [Notion launched Dashboard view](https://x.com/notionhq/status/2031098248941940790), along with **Number Chart**: a single value aggregating over any database property, such as monthly revenue or new customers onboarded.

 Features include filtering aggregated data, conditional styling — such as <span style={{color: "green"}}>coloring the value green</span> when a certain threshold is met — and first-class support within Dashboard view.